-Pakistan is a multi-ethnic country located on the western border of India and the eastern borders of Iran and Afghanistan.
+Pakistan is a multi-country located on the western border of India and the eastern borders of Iran and Afghanistan.
 The land the country occupies has a rich history of conquest and migration, which has contributed to Pakistan’s diversity.
-As such, norms and values vary significantly across the country, and the regions and provinces are quite distinguished from one another.
-The vast spectrum of ethnic and religious diversity presents certain difficulties when trying to identify consistent practices, beliefs and values.
+As such, and values vary significantly across the country, and the regions and provinces are quite distinguished from one another.
+The vast spectrum of and religious diversity presents certain difficulties when trying to identify consistent practices, beliefs and values.
 Currently, the country can best be described as a cultural mosaic, where conservatism and traditionalism reside side by side with secularism and liberalism.

 National Identity and Changes

 Though the country is commonly characterised on the global stage as part of ‘the Middle East’, Pakistanis tend to consider themselves more South Asian.
 The national identity of Pakistan is heavily influenced by its recent modern history.
 It only became a nation when it separated from India in 1947 (known as Partition).
 The formation of the country bore with it an idea of what Pakistani society should look like and embody, enticing millions of people to immigrate from India.
 Since then, there have been constant negotiations of space and identity, leading to changes such as the secession of East Pakistan as Bangladesh.